 It’s moments like this in the series’ freshman season that promise there’s going to be a lot to be grateful for with this series.
 This family is forever.
 This family is all that Jake never believed he could have, and it’s not because he knows they wouldn’t abandon him, but more than anything that they genuinely care about who he is as a person.
 They’ll forgive him if he doesn’t wear a tie the first time around so long as he wears it the second time though even then, it’s not really necessary as much as his presence is what is valued.

-It’s a scene that showcases the fact that the prominence of this family is something that he feels, deeply and truthfully.
+Jake Peralta’s toast is a scene that showcases the fact that the prominence of this family is something that he feels, deeply and truthfully.
 It’s something he’s able to get up and vocalize because this is a team that shows each other, with words and actions, that they have each other’s back.

 And ultimately, it’s a scene that allows a man to step up and say, I was wrong earlier, but I’m starting to see that there’s something really special about being surrounded by my loved ones.
 It’s a scene that allows a person to admit that they just didn’t know how to handle something they’ve never experienced before, which Andy Samberg delivers with the right amount of sincerity.
-Jake’s never had such moments in his past, and therefore, not knowing how to react them is something that stands out intricately because it sheds part of the layers he is so heavily guarded by.
+Jake’s never had such moments in his past, and therefore, not knowing how to react to them is something that stands out intricately because it sheds part of the layers he is so heavily guarded by.

 But most importantly, it’s a moment that makes Charles Boyle (and all of us, let’s be real) cry.
 It’s a moment that they are each stunned by because it helps them see that Jake is in fact trying.
 It’s a moment that allows them to see that he really does care.